 - I used a #2 piping tip and I started at the top edge of the petal and squeezed a drop of icing.
 Then, I eased up on the pressure as I moved toward the center of the flower.
 Continue until the first layer is complete.
 I left space between each petal.
 Let it dry for a few minutes before you do the second layer.

 - Repeat the first layer but start about 1/4 of the way down the petals.
 Let it dry before you move to the next layer.

 - Repeat for the third layer and add a Blue Candy Bead.

-Now, you can stop once you add the flower or you can make it aged to more of a shabby chic look.
+Now, you can stop once you add the cute green flower or you can make it aged to more of a shabby chic look.
 I love aged cookies like these Anthropologie Inspired Easter Cookies from Sweet Sugar Belle.
 The first time I saw them, my jaw hit the floor!
-I wanted to hop on a plane and knock on her front door and beg her to give me a private lesson.
-I didn’t want to scare her so I stayed home.
-I used her brush technique for these but, the only thing I did different is I used Hershey’s Cocoa instead of making my own powder.
+I wanted to hop on a plane and knock on her front door and beg her to give me a private lesson, but I didn’t want to scare her so I stayed home.
+Her brush technique worked great for these, but the only thing I did differently is I used Hershey’s Cocoa instead of making my own powder.